Research Integrity Officer (RIO)

 Training in the Responsible Conduct of Research is required for all members of the CUNY research community.
 This includes CUNY faculty, staff, postdoctoral scholars, graduate and undergraduate students involved in research, regardless of whether the research activities are supported by internal or external funding.
-More information can be found in the CUNY RCR training plan:

 For additional information, please visit CUNY's website on Research Compliance.